 Additional Pension Contributions (APCs)

-If you’re in the main section of the LGPS you can pay additional contributions to buy up to £7,316 of extra pension.
+If you’re in the main section of the LGPS you can pay additional contributions to buy extra pension.
+The maximum amount you can buy alters each year in line with the Consumer Price Index.
+The APC Calculator confirms the current maximum you can buy.
 You can choose to pay for the extra pension by spreading the payment of APCs over a number of complete years or by paying a lump sum.

 If you wish to spread the payment, the regular contributions would be deducted from your monthly pay, just like your normal pension contributions.
 Your normal contributions and the APCs are deducted before your tax is worked out, so you receive tax relief automatically through the payroll if you’re a tax payer.